gscalvary/portfolio_site_react/README.md

 This is a static, single page application (SPA) therefore we can use NEXT.js to simply output html, javascript, css and images which can then be hosted using a web service of our choice.
 In the case of this application I'm using AWS S3 to host and serve the site's artifacts.

-1. Uncomment the output: 'export' line in next.config.mjs
+1. Uncomment the output: 'export' and image configuration lines in next.config.mjs
 2. Generate the site's artifacts using the following command:
 ```bash
 npm run build